Sucker Punch (2011 film): Plot

-Babydoll convinces the four girls to join her preparations to escape, planning to use her dances as a distraction while the other girls obtain the necessary tools.
-During her dances, she fantasizes adventures that mirror the escape efforts.
-These adventures include infiltrating a bunker protected by World War I German soldiers to gain a map (mirrored by Sweet Pea copying a map of the brothel/institution from Blue's office), storming an Orc-infested castle to retrieve two fire-producing crystals (mirrored by Amber stealing a lighter from the mayor's pocket), and fighting robotic guards on board a train to disarm a bomb (mirrored by Sweet Pea stealing a kitchen knife from the Cook's belt).
-During the last fantasy, Rocket sacrifices herself to guarantee Sweet Pea's escape from the bomb's blast, paralleled by the Cook fatally stabbing Rocket as she tries to protect her sister.
+Babydoll convinces the four other girls to join her in escaping.
+She dances as a distraction while the others obtain the necessary tools.
+During her dances, she fantasizes about adventures that mirror the escape efforts, such as infiltrating a bunker protected by World War I German soldiers to gain a map (as Sweet Pea copies a map of the building in Blue's office), storming an Orc-infested castle to retrieve fire crystals (as Amber steals a lighter from the mayor), and fighting robots on a train to disarm a bomb (as Sweet Pea steals a kitchen knife from the Cook).
+In the last fantasy, Rocket sacrifices herself, paralleled by the Cook fatally stabbing Rocket as she protects her sister.

 Blue overhears Blondie relaying Babydoll's plan to Gorski.
-He locks Sweet Pea in a closet and confronts the other girls.
-He fatally shoots Amber and Blondie, and attempts to rape Babydoll, but she stabs him with the kitchen knife and steals his master key.
-Babydoll frees Sweet Pea and starts a fire to keep the orderlies occupied while they seek an exit.
-A throng of men blocks their way.
-Babydoll deduces that the fifth item she needs is actually her own sacrifice, and that this is actually Sweet Pea's story.
-Babydoll distracts the men long enough to allow Sweet Pea to slip away.
+He fatally shoots Amber and Blondie.
+Babydoll stabs him with the kitchen knife and steals his master key, then starts a fire to distract the orderlies as they seek an escape.
+Babydoll deduces that the fifth item is her own sacrifice, and that this is Sweet Pea's story.
+She distracts the men long enough to allow Sweet Pea to escape.

-Back in the asylum, the surgeon has just performed Babydoll's lobotomy.
-Gorski notes that during her short stay, the girl stabbed an orderly, started a fire, and helped another girl escape the asylum.
-The surgeon asks Gorski why she authorized the procedure, and Gorski realizes that Blue has been forging her signature and summons the police, who apprehend Blue just as he attempts to rape Babydoll.
-As he is being arrested, Blue also incriminates the stepfather.
-Babydoll is shown smiling serenely.
+In the asylum, the surgeon completes Babydoll's lobotomy.
+Gorski notes that during her short stay, Babydoll stabbed an orderly, started a fire, and helped another girl escape.
+The surgeon, who doesn't agree with the procedure, asks Gorski why she authorized it, and Gorski realizes that Blue has been forging her signature.
+The police apprehend Blue as he attempts to rape Babydoll.
+As he is being arrested, Blue incriminates Babydoll's stepfather.
+Babydoll smiles serenely.

-Sweet Pea is stopped by police as she tries to board a bus, but the bus driver (the Wise Man) misleads the police and lets her board.
+Sweet Pea is stopped by police as she tries to board a bus, but the driver (the Wise Man) misleads the police and lets her board.